Noninvertible Kramers-Wannier duality symmetries for the discrete-time quantum Ising chain: Conclusion

 \section{Conclusion}

 In this work we have reported the integrable trotterization of the critical TFIM from the perspective of QISM.
 We started with an integrable Majorana fermionic model, which can be derived from a well-defined, non-local, fermionic solution of the YBE.
 Notably, when the time evolution is discretized, it still remains integrable.
 The local conserved quantities, given by the logarithmic derivatives of the transfer matrix, are quadratic in terms of the fermions.
 We then used the JW transformation to map the above fermionic model to the critical TFIM.
 The discrete time evolution operator thus obtained can be considered as a sequence of local quantum gates.
 The trotterized circuit \eqref{eq:Gates} has a particular ordering, namely ${\sf V}=V_AV_B$, which is not the same as the other obvious trotterization $\overline{\sf V}=V_BV_A\neq {\sf V}$.
 We point out that, the circuit $\overline{V}$ can be obtained by our method if we reverse the signs of the inhomogeneity parameters in the monodromy operator \eqref{eq:inhomMonoIsing}.
 Along with the other mutually commuting conserved quantities, we found the appropriate generalizations of the well-known KW duality-symmetry operator for the trotterized evolution.
 These operators generate a much larger algebra than their continuous-time counterpart, involving both the time evolution and the spatial translation operators.
 We argue that the discretization of both space and time leads to such enhanced algebra.
-Furthermore we observed that the KW duality-symmetry operators also can map between two distinct trotterization schemes of different order.This can be seen as an application of discrete time versions of the KW duality-symmetry operators constructed here.
+Furthermore we observed that the KW duality-symmetry operators also can map between two distinct trotterization schemes of different order.
+This can be seen as an application of discrete time versions of the KW duality-symmetry operators constructed here. {We further discussed the implications of the non-invertible duality-symmetries on the phase structure of the discrete-time evolution.
+After establishing the order-disorder duality in the trotterized circuit, we moved to the general Floquet setting.
+Interestingly, the Floquet evolution exhibits a richer phase structure, with additional phases that do not appear in the undriven system.
+We systematically construct the relevant non-invertible duality-symmetries and show how they relate different regions of the phase diagram. }